-Date palm leaves have developed a well-orchestrated metabolic network, including the anti-oxidative system, compatible solutes accumulation and osmotic adjustment, as well as maintenance of cell-membrane stability, that strongly reduces their susceptibility to drought.
-In summer climates, when drought events are particularly frequent, drought tolerance is further supported by memory effects of this metabolic network that prepare the leaves for subsequent drought events.
-Our results highlight the view that drought events in summer and winter climates have differed impacts on both primary and secondary metabolism of plants, and that drought tolerance requires more elaborate metabolic adjustments in summer climate.
+Date palm leaves have developed a well-orchestrated metabolic network, including the anti-oxidative system, compatible solutes accumulation and osmotic adjustment, as well as maintenance of cell membrane stability that strongly reduces the susceptibility to drought.
+In summer climate, when drought events are particularly frequent, drought tolerance is further supported by memory effects of this metabolic network that prepare the leaves for subsequent drought events.
+Our results highlight the view that drought events in summer and winter climate have differed impacts on both primary and secondary metabolism of plants, and that drought tolerance requires more elaborated metabolic adjustments in summer climate.